michaellopezii/2025_AMLDS_DTW_Google_Trends/README.md

 # See Also

 The precursor to this work was presented at ICMHI 2025.
 You may see on [this GitHub repository](https://github.com/michaellopezii/2025_ICMHI_Google_Trends_Network_Data) for a background on how the data preprocessing worked and scraping the data from Google Trends.

+# Acknowledgements

+We genuinely thank the Ateneo Social Computing Science Laboratory, and its parent organization, the Ateneo Center for Computing Competency and Research.
+Additional gratitude is also extended to Mr. Christian Pulmano (PhD Candidate) and Atty.
+Kennedy Espina for their insights on improving this aspect of the study.